-Discussed below are some methods that contribute in making an SEO friendly React app.
+Discussed below are some methods that contribute to making an SEO-friendly React app.

 - If you wish to build a React Web application, you need to have a precise knowledge of client-side rendering and server-side rendering.
 Client-side rendering is a Googlebot and a browser that receives empty HTML Files having less or no content.

 Some React SEO Tools